Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/curve_guide.rst

    You can also use the :doc:`Particle Edit Mode </physics/particles/mode>` to define a path.

-Since you can animate curves as Softbody or any other usual way, you may build very complex animations while keeping great control and keeping the simulation time to a minimum.
+Since you can animate curves as a soft body or any other usual way, you may build very complex animations while keeping great control and keeping the simulation time to a minimum.

 The option *Curve Follow* does not work for particles.
 Instead you have to set *Angular Velocity*